heykathl/CV/README.md

 #### Organisation and Time Management
 Effective time management and working well under pressure are skills that I excel at.
 I am productive, proactive and committed to achieving success.
 I am a self-managed, organised person and have a number of tools and techniques I employ to ensure deadlines, milestones and targets are met – this has been showcased through both my previous work experience and my time at Makers Academy.

 Within my past work experience, my role included consistently managing a caseload of up to 80 individual planning applications, each with their own set of clients, agents and consultees; appeal submissions and hearings, development committee and pre-application meetings, and counter and phone duties.
-Throught this, I am able to prioritise tasks and ensure that my time is used efficiently.
+Through this, I am able to prioritise tasks and ensure that my time is used efficiently.

 My organisational skills have been further established through various projects that I’ve completed, particularly my last two group projects.
 We used a number of organisational tools to prioritise agile development.
 This included Trello, a Kanban project board for managing tickets and observing workflow, Google drive, to store our resources and documentation of our daily stand-ups and retros, and GitHub issues, to focus on important tasks and manage workflow simultaneously.
 Additionally, I've used a variety of tools to assist with my note-taking and process modelling, such as Quiver, Miro and Diagrams.net.